afterpay/sdk-android/docs/getting-started/cash-app-pay.md

 ## Step 2: Create a Cash App Pay Kit SDK Instance

 To create a new instance of the Cash App Pay Kit SDK, you must pass the `clientId`.
 This is a required field.
-This can be retrieved through the Afterpay object: `Afterpay.environment.payKitId`.
+This can be retrieved through the Afterpay object: `Afterpay.environment.payKitClientId`.

 {: .note }
-> Ensure that the Afterpay SDK is configured per the [instructions][configure-afterpay] before attempting to access `Afterpay.environment.payKitId`
+> Ensure that the Afterpay SDK is configured per the [instructions][configure-afterpay] before attempting to access `Afterpay.environment.payKitClientId`

 You should use CashAppPayKitFactory to create an instance of the Cash App Pay Kit SDK.
 When doing so, you'll need to specify the environment you will use, Sandbox or Production.
 The function `createSandbox()` will create an SDK instance in the Sandbox environment.